xiaogit00/covalent-docs/content/en/docs/network/covalent-query-token/governance.md

 key player for the management, storage, and relaying of data on the network, by allowing holders to vote on network features.

-Instead, we will have an ecosystem of multiple data- providers who are also able to make decisions about fee models, nature of the interaction between buyers and sellers, and the variety of data sold on the network without a single party deciding on it (for the avoidance of doubt, the right to vote is restricted solely to voting on features of the Covalent Network; the right to vote does not entitle CQT holders to vote on the operation and management of any entity developing the Network, its affiliates, or their assets, and does not constitute an equity interest in any of these entities).
+Instead, we will have an ecosystem of multiple data-providers and a variety of data queried through the network without a single party deciding on it (for the avoidance of doubt, the right to vote is restricted solely to voting on features of the Covalent Network; the right to vote does not entitle CQT holders to vote on the operation and management of any entity developing the Network, its affiliates, or their assets, and does not constitute an equity interest in any of these entities).
 This is part of the reason why we give tokens to